cjmyles/instant-react/README.md

 Although not enforced, `instant-react` adheres to the concept that all reusable React components are stored in `src/components`.
 This could include atomic elements such as buttons, alerts or progress bars.
 Components which map to URL routes are stored in `src/containers` and should only be referenced once by your application, in the `src/Routes.js` file (please see [Routing](#routing) for more information).
 This could include the Homepage, the About page, the Sign-in page and so on.
 Although similar to components in technical design, containers allow us to separate application pages from the atomic components they utilize.

-See the [Components & Containers](#omponents-containers) section for information on how to add new components and containers to your applicaton.
+See the [Adding Components & Containers](#adding-components-containers) section for information on how to add new components and containers to your applicaton.

 ### Routing